getpelican/pelican/docs/settings.rst

 ===============================================================================  =====================================================================
 `AUTHOR`                                                                         Default author (put your name) `DATE_FORMATS` (``{}``)                                                          If you manage multiple languages, you can set the date formatting
                                                                                  here.
-See the "Date format and locales" section below for details.
+See the "Date format and locale" section below for details.
 `USE_FOLDER_AS_CATEGORY` (``True``)                                              When you don't specify a category in your post metadata, set this
                                                                                  setting to ``True``, and organize your articles in subfolders, the subfolder will become the category of your post.
 If set to ``False``,